Gerald Harris, Senior Editor

 Telephone: (770) 936-5596

-Scott Barkley, Associate Managing Editor
+Scott Barkley, Editor

 Scott Barkley joined The Index as production editor on Jan.
 2, 2004.
 Along with Gerald and Joe he rounds out the newswriting team, coordinates the production schedule, and manages all of the Index’s social media accounts.
 Earlier this year Scott’s title switched to web content developer, then associate managing editor, in order to better reflect his responsibilities at The Index.
+He was named to editor of The Index this past spring.

 A native of Centre, Ala., Scott graduated from Jacksonville (Ala.)
 State University with a degree in secondary education with concentration in English and History.
 He also served in various leadership roles in JSU’s Baptist Campus Ministries, including president, and participated in short-term missions as well as a summer missionary to Colorado and Wyoming.